George Sandys (politician)

 Captain George John Sandys (/ˈsændz/; 23 September 1875 – 3 September 1937) was a British diplomat and Conservative politician.

 Early life

 Sandys was the son of James Sandys, of Slade House, Stroud, Gloucestershire, and was educated at Clifton College and Pembroke College, Oxford.

 Military career

 He was commissioned as a second lieutenant and served with the Glamorgan Yeomanry in the Second Boer War from 1899, then transferred to the regular army when he became a second lieutenant in the 5th Dragoon Guards on 15 August 1900, receiving a promotion to lieutenant on 28 August 1901 while still in South Africa.

-After the end of the war he transferred to the 2nd Life Guards in November 1902, leaving the army in 1905.
+After the war ended, he transferred to the 2nd Life Guards in November 1902, leaving the army in 1905.
 He rejoined to serve in the British Expeditionary Force in the First World War and was wounded at Ypres.

 Parliamentary and diplomatic career

 Sandys was a Member of Parliament for Wells from 1910 to 1918.
 He later joined the diplomatic service, serving as an Honorary Attaché in the British Legation in Bern (1921–22) and Paris (1922-25).